Zorros/airbrake-ios/README.md

 The notifier requires iOS 4.0 or higher for iOS projects and Mac OS 10.7 or higher for Mac OS projects.

+# About this fork

+With this fork you get this extra features:

+* Allow to pass the hostname of your airbrake server when initializing the ABNotifier (i.e. you're using your own installation of errbit)
+* Define ABNOTIFIER_ALWAYS_SEND to 1 and the errors will be posted to the server without asking the user
+* New method in ABNotifier to post an arbitrary message to airbrake

 # Signals

 The notifier handles all unhandled exceptions, and a select list of Unix signals: